offchan42/UnityCPPClassDLLExample/README.md

 # UnityCPPClassDLLExample

-Example exporting CPP class as DLL and importing in Unity as native plugin
+Example exporting CPP class as DLL and importing in Unity C# as native plugin

 ## How to run NOW